leeeaaa/PneumoniaDetection/README.md

 architecture: ?

+### 2. Neural network with Tensorflow

 The second algorithm is also a neural network but it uses Tensorflow.
 With the help of keras we load the data, create a model and predict the output.

 loss function: ?